WordPress/gutenberg/packages/components/src/slot-fill/README.md

 `Slot` with `bubblesVirtually` set to true also accept an optional `className` to add to the slot container.

-`Slot` accepts optional `children` function prop, which takes `fills` as a param.
-It allows to perform additional processing and wrap `fills` conditionally.
+`Slot` accepts an optional `children` function prop, which takes `fills` as a param.
+It allows you to perform additional processing and wrap `fills` conditionally.

 _Example_: